 - See also: unix, algol-68, c, almquist-shell, bash, rc, linux

-- I have 50 facts about Bourne shell. what would you like to know? email me and let me know how I can help.
+- Have a question about Bourne shell not answered here?
+Email me and let me know how I can help.